Help Center/ Host Security Service/ User Guide/ Risk Management/ Baseline Inspection/ Viewing and Processing Baseline Check Results

 Uppercase letters

-Whether the uppercase letters used in the target server password meet the requirements.
+Whether the uppercase letter policy used for passwords on the target server meets the requirements.

 • Passed